soong-construction/dirt-rally-time-recorder/README.md

 You need to set up the game and enable UDP telemetry like so:
 - Open *[home-or-documents-dir]\My Games\DiRT Rally [2.0]\hardwaresettings\hardware_settings_config.xml* with a text editor
 - Enable telemetry and request extradata by adapting the appropriate line as follows: ``<udp enabled="true" extradata="3" ...``

 You can choose to download *dirt-rally-time-recorder* as a ready-to-use bundle (tested to work on Windows 10 x64).
 If you don't trust pre-built .exe files, you can set it up from scratch.

 ### Ready-to-use bundle
 - Download the [latest release](https://github.com/soong-construction/dirt-rally-time-recorder/releases/latest) for either the original DiRT Rally or 2.0 and unzip it somewhere
+- If you prefer imperial units (mph), you can configure this in `config.yml`.
+If you change this later on, you will falsify top speeds of recorded stages (unless you migrate your database)
 - Start ``timerecord.exe``
-  - It should tell you to be *Waiting for data...*, otherwise take a look at the Troubleshooting section
+  - It should tell you to be *Waiting for data...*, otherwise take a look at [Troubleshooting](#troubleshooting)

 ### Set up from scratch
 *These steps refer to Windows, Linux users will know how to use their package manager appropriately*